 Score explanation: The WSU College of Medicine does not currently provide patients with informational resources on environmental exposures, but one of the school's main affiliated hospital systems/residency program, Providence, offers many articles to patients on these topics.
 Patients can navigate to the hospital's blog, which offers information on pollutants and patients' health.
-For example, there are articles available that discuss the effects of air pollution on memory, pregnancy outcomes, and respiratory health.
+For example, there are articles available that discuss the effects of air pollution on memory.pregnancyoutcomes, and respiratory health.
 Providence offers many great resources, but not all of WSU's affiliated hospitals do.
 Notably, PeaceHealth offers a blog to patients, similar to that of Providence, but materials on climate-related health conditions are hard for patients to locate.
+This is unchanged from last year.

-6. Does your medical school or its primary affiliated hospital have accessible educational materials for patients about climate change and health impacts?
+3.6.
+Does your medical school or its affiliated teaching hospitals have accessible educational materials for patients about the health impacts of climate change?

-- 2 Yes, all affiliated hospitals have accessible educational materials for patients. - Some affiliated hospitals have accessible educational materials for patients. - 0 No affiliated hospitals have accessible educational materials for patients.
+- Yes, the medical school or all affiliated hospitals have accessible educational materials for patients. - 1 Some affiliated hospitals have accessible educational materials for patients. - 0 No affiliated hospitals have accessible educational materials for patients.

 Score explanation: The WSU College of Medicine does not currently provide patients with informational resources on their health and the environment, but one of the school's main affiliated hospital systems/residency program, Providence, offers many articles to patients on these topics.
 Patients can navigate to the Providence blog, which offers relevant articles such as "Confronting Climate to Protect Health" and "5 Ways to Protect Your Health During a Climate Crisis".
 These articles provide patients with actionable steps to take to protect their health, from researching types of environmental disasters in their region to packing emergency supplies, including prescriptions, in case of a disaster.
 There are also mental-health related articles for those experiencing climate change anxiety and related mental health challenges, such as "For some, depression deepens as temperatures rise".
 Additionally, there are informational resources on how the environment may be affecting their current health, including "Why your seasonal allergies are getting worse" which discusses the changes in plant blooming patterns and extended pollen season.
 Providence offers many great resources, but not all of WSU's affiliated hospitals do.
+This is unchanged from last year.

-Section Total (4 out of 14) 28.57% ----------------------------- --------
+Section Total (5 out of 14) 35.71% ----------------------------- --------